ha2398/radix-tree/README.md

 We can see that there is a gain in performance caused by the absence of operations of locking and unlocking mutexes and the implementation spends more time doing the actual work we want to benchmark.
 Also, we can see that the lookups themselves are very quick compared to the other operations in the loop function (thread_find) each thread executes.

-Additionally, we can see in the graphs below the relation that compares all the implementations and can give some insight on how each thread stands in comparison to the others.
+Additionally, we can see in the graphs below the relation that compares all the implementations and can give some insight on how each one stands in comparison to the others.

 **Number of Threads x Throughput**